 - Listing Summary

-- Taiwan cypress, grown in the majestic mountains, yields precious essential oil rich in hinokitiol, dehydrokawain, and hinokitiol.
-Research suggests these components can stimulate the autonomic nervous system, soothing anxiety and stress.
-While yellow cypress offers a deep, crisp aroma, red cypress, with its myrtenol content, presents a gentler, more mellow profile, leaving a subtle, sweet apple-like finish.
+- Taiwan cypress, grown in the majestic mountains, yields essential oil rich in precious hinokitiol, hinokinin, and phytoncide.
+Research suggests these components can activate the autonomic nervous system, easing anxiety and stress.
+While yellow cypress offers a robust and crisp aroma, red cypress, containing myrtenol, presents a gentler, more grounded profile with a subtle, apple-like sweetness in its aftertaste.

 Shipping Fees and More